checksum's little brother!

 You can show/hide simple checksum by simply clicking its system tray icon.
 Everything has ToolTip help, even the system tray icon.

-Easily switch between MD5 and SHA1 hashing with HotKeys or via simple checksum's application menu - simple checksum will recalculate the hash using the new algorithm, without the need for a second drag-and-drop.
+Easily switch between MD5, SHA1 and BLAKE2 hashing with HotKeys or via simple checksum's application menu - simple checksum will recalculate the file's hash using the new algorithm, without the need for a second drag-and-drop.

-Launch simple checksum with a file (via drag & drop, SendTo, etc.), and get an instant MD5 or SHA1 hash, ready to view or copy into your clipboard.
+Launch simple checksum with a file (via drag & drop, SendTo, etc.), and get an instant MD5, SHA1 or BLAKE2 hash, ready to view or copy into your clipboard.
 Launch with a hash in the clipboard, perhaps with drag-and-drop, and simple checksum performs an instant hash compare..

 Auto.. menu enables you to automatically send your hashes to either your Windows® ClipBoard, or directly to a fresh